This is the story of Mary CLEMENT and the deaths surrounding her.

 Thanks again Julie |

 Michel FRERES (Nov 13 1856 Harlange, Luxembourg- Nov 13 1932 Chicago) m Catherine CLEMENT (born Jan 1 1861 Harlange, Luxembourg- died May 2 1929, the daughter of Michel CLEMENT and Margarite DEVILLE).
 Michael emigrated in 1879.
 Catherine and her family had been here since 1871.
 They married on May 18 1881 St Henry's, Chicago.
-They had a small farm at Rose Hill, Chicago, and later a house on Thome Avenue.
+They had a small farm at Rose Hill, Chicago, and later lived in Evanston, and eventually owned a house on Thome Avenue.
 They had three children plus four who died young:

 - Margaret FRERES (Jun 5 1882- Sep 14 1946 Chicago) m Frank N. HANSEN (Jul 29 1877 Chicago- Jul 29 1967, Skokie), on Apr 16 1902.
 Children: Catherine HANSEN, Francis [Anne] HANSEN, Wendelin [Elsie] HANSEN, Gilbert [Irene] HANSEN, Richard [Mary Jeanne] HANSEN, and Marian [James] DALEIDEN